xrootms/ECS_Cluster_on_EC2_with_Terraform/README.md

 ### Setup Hosted Zone :
 To work with this whole setup we need to setup  Route53 and in Route53 we first need to setup our hosted zone.

-- 1️.
+1️.
 Navigate to Route 53 → Hosted zones → Create hosted zone
-- 2️.
-In the Domain name field, enter the exact domain name you own (e.g., techsaif.gzz.io)
+2️.
+In the Domain name field, enter the exact domain name you own (e.g., techsaif.gzz.io) 3️.
-- 3️.
 Select Type → Public hosted zone
-- 4️.
+4️.
 Click Create hosted zone
-- 5️.
+5️.
 Once you created you will get these four records which is "ns records".
-- 6️.
+6️.
 Update these ns recode over your domine register's ns recode.

 <p align="center">
   <img src="./doc/images/domain-ns.png" alt="LEMP Diagram" width="600">
 </p>

-## *Step 3:*
+## Step 2️⃣:
 ####  Clone the repo:
    ```bash
    git clone https://github.com/xrootms/ECS_Cluster_on_EC2_with_Terraform.git